teddyjesus/predictingSongGenre/README.md

 https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/

 *PyDotPlus* and *GraphViz* visualize decision trees.
-GraphViz must be added to the computer's PATH environment variable, or else Python will return the error: "GraphViz's executables not found."
+GraphViz must be added to the computer's PATH environment variable, or else Python will return the following error: "GraphViz's executables not found."

 #### Model 1: Classification Tree